-How To Block Apps: The Science Of Limiting Screen Time
+How To Use App Blockers: The Science Of Limiting Screen Time

 Learn how to use app blockers to limit screen time and regain control of your phone.